 In addition, attorneys have the opportunity to gain trial experience by working for four months on a pro bono basis at the Los Angeles City Attorney’s Office, the San Francisco District Attorney’s Office or the San Francisco Public Defender’s Office.

-Munger Tolles attorneys have always engaged in formal and informal mentoring.
+Munger, Tolles & Olson attorneys have always engaged in formal and informal mentoring.
 Our low-leverage structure and weekly firm lunches foster an environment in which relationships develop organically.
-Our formal mentoring program has two tiers: one for newer attorneys learning to navigate the firm and the practice of law, and a second tier for mid-level attorneys seeking to sharpen their legal skills and develop their own practice.
+Our formal mentoring program has two tiers, in which all attorneys participate: one for newer attorneys learning to navigate the firm and the practice of law, and a second tier for mid-level attorneys seeking to sharpen their legal skills and develop their own practice.
 Specialized mentoring is also provided to attorneys transitioning to and from parental leave, and we have increased the availability of affinity group mentorships.

 We have an active Women’s Initiative, which strives to retain and promote women attorneys.
 Training opportunities hosted by the Women’s Initiative include monthly lunches covering a wide variety of topics including effective oral advocacy, building a book of business and the art of self-promotion.